counsyl/puppet-memcached/README.md

 ### `memcached::config`

 By default, the `memcached` class does not modify the configuration file used by Linux platforms.
 Customizations of this file are done with the `memcached::config` class.
-For example to allow connections from beyond the localhost you'd set the `listen` parameter:
+For example, to allow connections from beyond the localhost you'd set the `listen` parameter:

 ```puppet
 class { 'memcached::config':